-OTA 162 PsychoSocial Dysfunctions 3 SHC

-This course examines the occupational therapy process related to psychosocial challenges across the life span.
-Topics include pathologies, interventions, and promotion of health and wellness.
-Prerequisites: OTA 101, OTA 105, OTA 203 and OTA 213, Admission to the program.

-Corequisites: OTA 162 and OTA 176.
-(2/3)

-OTA 164 Physical Dysfunctions 6 SHC

-This course is designed to develop the knowledge and skills necessary for treatment of adult individuals with physical dysfunctions.
+- OTA 162 Psychosocial Dysfunction 3 SHC This course examines the occupational therapy process related to psychosocial challenges across the life span.
+Topics include pathologies, interventions, and promotion of health and wellness. - Prerequisites: OTA 101, OTA 105, OTA 203 and OTA 213.
+Corequisites: OTA 142, OTA 162 and OTA 176.
+(2/3) - OTA 164 Physical Dysfunction 6 SHC This course is designed to develop the knowledge and skills necessary for treatment of adult individuals with physical dysfunctions.
 Topics include pathology, assessments, interventions, health and wellness, and the impact of cultural and socioeconomic factors on health.
 Prerequisites: OTA 101, OTA 105, OTA 142, OTA 162, OTA 176, OTA 203 and OTA 213.
 Corequisites: OTA 144, OTA 155 and OTA 245.
 (5/3)

-OTA 176 Pediatric Development 4 SHC and Dysfunctions
+OTA 176 Pediatric Development 4 SHC and Dysfunction